claudiaalvgar/ComptonScanner/NewComptonScanner/README.md

 Sled deviation after completion: 600,038 − 599,988 = **50 usteps = 0.005 mm**

 **Key result:** The accumulated sled misalignment from 2 hard stops (5,939 usteps / 0.58 mm) disappears almost entirely once the movement completes normally to the programmed target.
 Final inter-sled deviation is 50 usteps (0.005 mm) — two orders of magnitude smaller than the mid-stop deviation.

 ---

+### Why hard stop → direction change previously failed (and what fixed it)

+Before the target-sync fix, `StopAllAxes` called `MST` on all axes but did **not** update `AP 0` (the CL target register).
+After `MST`, the ramp generator stopped, but `AP 0` still held the original destination — for example, 6 cm above the block.
+The CL controller remained active and continued to fight toward that old target.
+When Julia then sent a new `move_all_axes_to` in the opposite direction (e.g., down to 2 cm), the new ramp generator target (in AP 1) conflicted with the old CL target still in AP 0.
+The CL controller and the ramp generator pulled in opposite directions; the motor could not establish motion.

+**Fix:** after all axes confirm velocity = 0, execute `GAP 209,N; AAP 1,N; AAP 0,N` for each axis.
+This writes the actual encoder position into both the ramp generator (AP 1) and the CL target (AP 0), so the CL controller sees zero error at the current position.
+The next move then starts from a consistent, fight-free state regardless of direction.

+**Why a CL I-term flush (disable/enable cycle) is not needed in `StopAllAxes`:** `MonitorLoop` detects a hard stop within ~1 ms (one poll iteration).
+The I-term has had virtually no time to accumulate significant error at that moment.
+Target sync alone is sufficient.
+A CL cycle is only needed when the motor has been stalling for seconds (e.g., the 60-second timeout in the old `MoveAxis0/1/2` implementation, or during `EnterMeasurementMode` where CL is active with zero current for 1000 ticks).
+In `MoveAxis0AboveCalib/1/2AboveCalib`, the per-axis CL flush is retained because those routines can sit stalled against a mechanical limit for an extended period before the monitoring loop catches it.

+---